 As per the HUD definition and as mentioned above, a disproportionate need exists when any group has a housing need that is 10 percent points or higher than the jurisdiction as a whole.
+A household is considered severely overcrowded when there are more than 1.5 persons per room and is severely cost burdened when paying more than 50 percent of its income toward housing costs, including utilities.
 This section analyzes the extent of severe housing problems and identifies populations that have a disproportionately greater need.